 What Started the Lawsuit Investigation?

-Attorneys started looking into the possibility of class action lawsuits after reading through the hundreds of complaints that were submitted to the National Highway Traffic and Safety Administration (NHTSA) regarding sunroofs that spontaneously exploded.
+Attorneys started looking into the possibility of class action lawsuits after reading through the hundreds of complaints that were submitted to the National Highway Traffic and Safety Administration (NHTSA) regarding sunroofs that spontaneously exploded or blew out.

 The NHTSA is reportedly investigating the complaints and a number of companies have already recalled some of their vehicles.
 Unfortunately, attorneys suspect that certain models and model years may be getting left out of the recalls, leaving some drivers with little recourse should their sunroofs spontaneously explode.